ilkeryaman/awqatsalah/README.md

 ### Running on your local computer

-Run following command to start up rest-mockserver on your local:
+Run following command to start up mock server on your local:

 ```sh
 npm start